ssln-llc/ClaimMosaic-Documentation/src/content/docs/settings/external-portals.md

 You can empower your clients and other stakeholders to contribute directly to the claim file by enabling document uploads.

-- **Allow Documents Uploads?:** When this checkbox is enabled, users accessing the portal will see an option to upload files.
+- **Allow Documents Uploads:** When this checkbox is enabled, users accessing the portal will see an option to upload files.
 Any files they upload will be automatically added to the **Files** tab of the corresponding claim record.

 This feature is an excellent way to securely and efficiently receive necessary documents from your clients.